 In my current role as Head of School Languages and Applied Linguistics I am very fortunate to work with a diverse range of colleagues.
-The School has a wide offer, not only providing undergraduate and postgraduate degrees but also administering cross university programmes such as, Institution Wide Language Programme (IWLP), English for Academic Purposes (EAP) and Pre-Sessional English.
-I therefore, work with colleagues from across the University and its international partners.
+The School has a wide offer, not only providing undergraduate and postgraduate degrees but also administering cross university programmes such as, Institution Wide Language Programme (IWLP), Pre-Sessional English (PSE) and In-Sessional English (ISE).
+I am therefore fortunate enough to work with colleagues from across the University and its international partners.

 My research focuses on professional development for professionals and education practitioners.
 Previously this has included the development of further education teachers in response to national policy initiatives.
 More recently my research has investigated the development of a contextualised competency framework for further education middle managers.
 This has resulted in me consulting on the development of the first set of professional standards for leaders in the further education sector by the Education and Training Foundation.